DullJZ/bashupload-r2/README.md

 `PASSWORD` environment variable is the password that must be provided for upload and download.
 If password protection is not needed, it can be left blank.

+The final step of deployment may show a deployment failure error because the default configuration uses `bashupload.app` as the domain.
+In fact, the project has already been deployed successfully.
+You just need to bind your own domain in the Worker project settings.

 ## Password Protection

 To enable password protection, set the `PASSWORD` environment variable in your Cloudflare Worker settings.
 When PASSWORD is set, both uploads and downloads will require the password to be provided in the Authorization header.